Going Back (album): Background and recording

 The album originated in 2008 when Collins selected lesser known and "darker" Motown songs that he liked best as a youngster, and produced demos of them at his home studio in Geneva, Switzerland, using Cubase software.
 In late 2008, Collins approached Swiss audio engineer, producer, and mixer Yvan Bing, a former drummer who lived near Geneva, to help finalise the tracks and co-produce the album.
 The pair first met in New York City in 2006, when the two were working on the musical adaptation of Tarzan (1998).
 The first recording session took place in January 2009, and involved Collins playing along to the drum parts on his demos with a real kit to see if he could handle recording all the drums live.
 Collins brought in a kit that he had owned since 1964, and the session was the first time Collins sat at a kit since his operation, and had to tape his left hand to the drumstick to play.
 In addition to Geneva, the album was recorded at The Farm in Shalford, Surrey, and in New York City.
 Bing realised early into the project that using digital audio workstation was the ideal platform to recreate all the individual parts to the songs, and opted for Pro Tools, with the sound enhanced by analogue equipment.

 The lead vocals on the album were taken from Collins's home demos, except a few re-recorded sections put down later.
 Collins enlisted musicians Bob Babbitt, Eddie Willis, and Ray Monette, who were part of The Funk Brothers and played on several Motown recordings from 1959 until 1972.
 Collins said to be able to have the surviving members involved "was unbelievable", and felt "a wave of happiness and wonder that this was actually happening to me" as he was performing with them on "(Love Is Like A) Heatwave".
 The overdubs for the 25 tracks were completed from 11 to 20 January 2010.
 Collins had his two youngest sons, Nicholas and Matthew, stomp their feet on the recording of "Jimmy Mack".

 Artwork

 Until early 2010, the album was going to be called 18 Good Reasons with the album cover stylised to recall the Motown era.
 But the chance discovery of a photograph of 13-year-old Collins playing drums in the Getty Images library caused a change in direction, resulting in the album being called Going Back.
 Collins noted he actually had to pay for use of the picture of himself.
-The 2016 reissue of the album used a new photograph featuring a present-day Collins.
+The 2016 reissue of the album used a new photograph featuring a present-day Collins, rather than a remake of the original cover like the other reissues released that year.